codeship/documentation/_general/integrations/appranix.md

 ---
-title: Integrating Codeship With Appranix for Direct Deployments
+title: Integrating Codeship With Appranix
-shortTitle: Using Appranix For Application Management
+shortTitle: Using Appranix For App Ops
 tags:
   - integrations
   - operations